Italian Alps Travel Guide

 Gran Paradiso National Park © Italian Tourist Board

 The Gran Paradiso National Park is a sublime experience of waterfalls, cliffs and lush vegetation.
-Hiking is a big attraction along the scenic mountain trails, that stretch for miles and are interrupted only by mountain huts and refuges.
+Hiking is a big attraction along the scenic mountain trails that stretch for miles and are interrupted only by mountain huts and refuges.
 The best months for walking are July, August and September, when most of the snow has melted into the thirsty soil.
 Italy's best ski resorts are in the Valle d'Aosta, within the shadows of Mont Blanc and the Matterhorn.
 Courmayer and Brevil Cervinia are both world-class resorts and the skiing is augmented by the matchless Italian love for cuisine and fine wines.
 The Italian Alps ski resorts generally cater for all levels of experience and you don't need to be a great skier to enjoy the slopes.

 The valleys and higher mountains of the Italian Alps experience different climates, both in winter and summer.
-In winter the mountains are snow-covered, but are generally sunny with relatively warm daytime temperatures, while the valleys are often foggy.
+In winter the mountains are snow-covered, but are generally sunny with surprisingly warm daytime temperatures, while the valleys are often foggy.
 In summer the valleys experience warm, clear weather, while the mountains are covered in cloud.
 The altitude of the Alps means that nighttime temperatures will always be quite cold.
 Summer tends to be the rainy season, with frequent thunderstorms.
 The warmest temperatures, in winter and summer, are found in the great lakes region.

 Become our Italian Alps Travel Expert